jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, Expedition 81 was the first expedition to ever commnicate with a Nevron.
+ - In the game, Expedition 81 was the first expedition to ever communicate with a Nevron.
  - This card represents someone who has mastered the ability to communicate with Nevron.
  - Mechanically translated to taking control of Nevrons with a Vedalken Shackles style effect.